tom-howard/ros/docs/com2009/assignment1/part1.md

 ##### Summary

-You have just launched a number of different applications on a ROS Network using two different ROS commands: `roslaunch` and `rosrun`:
+You have just launched a number of different applications on a ROS Network using two different ROS commands - `roslaunch` and `rosrun`:

 1. `roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch`
 1. `rosrun turtlebot3_teleop turtlebot3_teleop_key`